ileontiuc/operias/README.md

---html-server-port | -hp | The port on which the generated HTML sites are hosted --temporary-directory | -td | A local directory which Operias can use to store intermediate results during execution --results-directory | -rd | A local directory which is used to store the generated reports in
----username | -u | The username of the GitHub account, which is used to post the comments --poassword | -p | The password of the GitHub account
+--html-server-port | -hp | The port on which the generated HTML sites are hosted --temporary-directory | -td | A local directory which Operias can use to store intermediate results during execution --results-directory | -rd | A local directory which is used to store the generated reports in --username | -u | The username of the GitHub account, which is used to post the comments --password | -p | The password of the GitHub account